-A Week on Lake Como: Fog, Ferries, and Finding My Rhythm
+A Week on Lake Como: Fog, Ferries, and Finding Your Rhythm

-I came to Lake Como with a plan.
-A spreadsheet, actually.
+Arrive at Lake Como with a plan — a spreadsheet, even.
 Villas to visit, restaurants to try, ferry times color-coded by route.
-By Day 3, the spreadsheet was abandoned on my nightstand and I was eating gelato on a dock watching boats drift past.
+By Day 3, that spreadsheet will be abandoned on the nightstand while you eat gelato on a dock and watch the boats drift past.

 That's what Lake Como does to you.